Mark Eaton: Professional career

 In Eaton's third season in 1984–85, he blocked 456 shots, shattering the NBA record for most blocked shots in a single season set during the 1973–74 season by Elmore Smith, who had blocked 393 shots for the Los Angeles Lakers.
 Eaton averaged 5.56 blocks per game, an NBA single-season record that was more than double the league's second-ranked shot-blocker that season (Houston's Hakeem Olajuwon with 2.68 blocks per game).
 In addition, Eaton averaged 11.3 rebounds per game, ranking fifth in the league in that category.
 "We had no idea that he would develop the way he has," said Layden during the season.
 Eaton was not on the All-Star ballot that year after being one of the final cuts.
 For his efforts, he was named to the NBA All-Defensive First Team and was honored as the NBA Defensive Player of the Year.
-On April 26, 1985, Eaton had ten blocks in a 96–94 loss to the Rockets, becoming the first NBA player to record ten blocks in a playoff game (later tied by Olajuwon and Andrew Bynum).
+On April 26, 1985, Eaton set an NBA single-game playoff record with 10 blocks in a 96–94 loss to the Rockets.
+His mark stood until 2026, (Note: Eaton's mark had been tied by Olajuwon in 1990 and Andrew Bynum in 2012.) when Victor Wembanyama had 12.

 Although he was not a significant offensive contributor, the Jazz relied heavily on Eaton for his shot-blocking, rebounding, and occasional "tippy toe" dunks.
 With the emergence of superstars Karl Malone and John Stockton, the Jazz became one of the best teams in the NBA.
 Eaton's stifling defense was a major factor in Utah's success.
 He continued to rank among NBA leaders in blocked shots, leading the league in 1986–87 and 1987–88.
 On November 17, 1987, Eaton set a career high with 25 rebounds in a 120–110 win over the Denver Nuggets.
 In 1988–89, he averaged 10.3 rebounds per game (seventh in the NBA) and 3.84 blocks per game (second behind Golden State's Manute Bol).
 He was named NBA Defensive Player of the Year for the second time in his career and received his third selection to the NBA All-Defensive First Team.
 In addition, he was chosen to play in the 1989 NBA All-Star Game, joining teammates Malone and Stockton on the Western Conference team.
 It was the first time that the Jazz had three players in the All-Star Game.